GeekTrainer/learn-typescript/m06-generics-in-typescript/includes/4-exercise-implement-generics-with-interfaces-classes.md

 ## Define a generic class

 You can also declare a generic class without an interface.
-This example declares `processIdentity` as a generic class without implementing the `ProcessIdentity2` class.
+This example declares `processIdentity` as a generic class without implementing the `ProcessIdentity` class.

 ```typescript
 class processIdentity<T, U> {